syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_6/section_4.md

 ## Elasticsearch

-At the time of writing, there is not an official Elasticsearch destination in the syslog-ng repository, but it will be added soon.
+At the time of writing, there is not an official Elasticsearch destination in the {{ site.product.short_name }} repository, but it will be added soon.
 Until then, the source for a suitable destination can be found at [https://github.com/juhaszviktor/ESDestination](https://github.com/juhaszviktor/ESDestination).
 Full documentation on the destination can be found there.

 ### Requirements